acquia/graphite-cassandra-plugin/README.md

         GRAPHITE_DATABASE_PLUGIN='graphite_cassandra_plugin'
     		CASSANDRA_KEYSPACE = 'graphite'
     		CASSANDRA_SERVERS = ['192.168.1.1:9160','192.168.1.2:9160','192.168.1.3:9160']
+  * Start the web server using the Django dev server with:

+      sudo -u www-data /opt/graphite/bin/run-graphite-devel-server.py  /opt/graphite/

 ## Apache Cassandra Schema
 The Apache Casandra schema used for the Carbon backend store is auto created when initialized.
 The table layout definitions are: